What is a bias incident?

 Reports of possible criminal conduct will be referred to Grinnell College Campus Safety.
 Potential Title IX violations will be referred to the Title IX Coordinator.
 Conduct with could violate the Student Handbook will be referred to the Dean of Students.
 Possible violations of the Employee Handbook will be referred to the Office of Human Resources.
 Potential violations of the Academic Handbook will be referred to Academic Affairs.

 How are bias incidents tracked?
-Incidents will be logged, and review of the log and annual statistics inform future actions and programming.
+Incidents will be logged, and reviews of the log and annual statistics inform future actions and programming.